Sam

 I was keeping one eye on the score of the Broncos- Steelers game today as I was working on my computer.
 Not that I am particularly interested in the NFL anymore.
 In fact, I have not watched a game all year.
 But I am a lifelong sports fan.
 What can I say.
 A few minutes after the game had ended I saw a clip of the winning TD catch in OT and heard CBS broadcaster Jim Nance refer to a new rule change which stipulates that in the playoffs a team on its first possession in OT has to score a TD in order to win the game.
 Taking the ball the length of the field to settle for a game winning FG is no longer allowed.
 Since I rarely watch the NFL anymore I had heard nothing about this change (which applies to the playoffs only) and I was predictably aghast.
 I read the game recap where the explanation of the new rule was provided.
 In addition to the rule that says a team must score a TD on their first possession, another new rule guarantees each team at least one possession in OT.
 In other words, sudden death overtime is now sudden death overtime with qualifiers.

-The new rule dilutes the considerable drama that is synomous with overtime games in professional football.
-And especially in playoff games.
+The new rule dilutes the considerable drama that is synomous with overtime in professional football.
 One of the more exciting things in sports is to watch a team drive down the field in OT to get into field goal position.
 What is more American than a field goal to win a football game.
 But now some field goals are not allowed.
 Go figure.
 There is no justification for this rule change whatsoever.
 It is just a blatant attempt by the NFL to lengthen games so they can sell more advertising during the period when most fans, including myself, tune in: the playoffs.

 But the NFL is just following every other institution in America in which tradition is considered boring and where the mis-guided powers that be see a need to change the product or watch it die (what they perceive will happen).
 Sports is now just like every other consumer product in the US.
 It has a life cycle.